The escalating militant activism of the suffragettes shook the establishment and made the front page.

 Established in 1903 in Manchester by Emmeline Pankurst, the suffragettes were members of the Women’s Social and Political Union (WSPU).
 Targeting the built environment was their thing.
 They set bombs, smashed windows and interrupted high profile events in their campaign for women to be granted the right to vote.

-Today we’ve recognised 41 sites that witnessed acts of suffragette sabotage and protest across the country, and their important role in women’s history, on the National Heritage List.
+We’ve recognised 41 sites that witnessed acts of suffragette sabotage and protest across the country, and their important role in women’s history, on the National Heritage List.

 Here are six that you may not have heard of: